 The difference lies in the heart.

 External religion modifies behavior.
 Saving faith transforms the inner person.
-Therefore, the issue is not volume of profession but depth of trust.
+Therefore, the issue is not the volume of profession but the depth of trust.

 A regenerated heart sees sin differently.
 It hates what once felt comfortable.
 It desires righteousness.
 Although struggle remains, direction changes.

-For deeper clarity on the condition of the human heart, consider Jeremiah 17:9 Explains Why You Cannot Trust Your Heart.
-Saving faith does not trust self.
-It trusts Christ.
+For deeper clarity on the condition of the human heart, Scripture exposes why you cannot trust your heart to guide you rightly.
+Saving faith does not rest in self.
+It rests in Christ.

 The Object of Saving Faith